14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Further out on the Son Tra Peninsula, toward the InterContinental resort

 Hoang Sa Road runs north along the beach, onto the peninsula (to Lady Buddha), and continues further out to the InterContinental Danang Resort (Agoda / Booking).
 If you rent a scooter, it’s an easy, scenic ride.
 There are a lot of viewpoints along the way, like here, here, and here.
+Some of these are popular spots for locals to hang out.

 Hike the Marble Mountains and Am Phu Cave

-On the Marble Mountains
+On the Marble Mountains in Da Nang

 The Marble Mountains and Am Phu Cave are at the same site, about 10 minutes south of Da Nang’s beachside.
 The cave is on the ground level, and the mountains are above it — both require a separate entrance ticket.
 These activities are not for people with mobility issues.
 To get the most out of the Marble Mountains, you’ll need to go up and down a lot of stairs, and there are a few somewhat steep staircases to the best viewpoints.
 The cave and mountains are the first stop on my sample Da Nang one-day itinerary.